isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 chain reaction (PCR)-based minimal residual disease marker to stratify patients according to their risk profile and disease severity as a key consideration as part of the treatment plan.
-For patients assessed to be non-high-risk, a three-drug induction regimen was prescribed for these patients.</p>
+For patients assessed to be at non-high-risk, a three-drug induction regimen was prescribed for these patients.</p>
 <p>The effort led to an improvement in six-year event-free survival at 80%,
 with an overall survival of 88%.
 The study showed that treatment could